UMM-CSci-3601-S17/digital-display-garden-iteration-2-omaranwar/Documentation/ExcelFileRequirements.md

 ![ExampleSpreadSheet](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-1-claudearabo/blob/MakeMarkdownDocumentation/Documentation/Graphics/SpreadSheetRequirements.png)

 ###Key Row
-Our system does not search for certain keys, instead it will add any key with its values into our database.
+Our system does not search for certain keys(categories), instead, it will add every category and its values into our database.
 The red box in the figue above describes a region of the spreadsheet we refer to as the *key rows*.
-These are rows 2 through 4.
-Any words in this text will be interpreted as a key, you have words on one line or all three, and our system will add these to the database all the same.
+These are rows *2* through *4* in the spreadsheet.
+Any text in this text will be interpreted as a category, there can be text in one row in a column or in all three.
+For our code to parse your file correctly, it will need to have all of the categories, in some form, on these rows.
+Our system, does not, however, have a limit on how many categories there can be.

-* Our system will combine any text of a column together.
-For example, the column that includes *Common Name* will be interpreted as Common name.
-But the column containing S=VEG will be interpreted as *S=SeedV=Veg*
+###First Row
+None of the information from the first row will be read into our system.

+###First Column
+One of few assumptions we make about the format of the spreadsheet is that the first column has a value for every row in the spreadsheet.
+Beyond that the actual contents of the first row does not affect how the file will be parsed.